willannis/spark-seprep/assignments/L03_PR.md

    mkdir -p ~/github
    cd ~/github/spark-seprep
-   git clone git@github.com:yourgh-name/spark-seprep.git  # if your SSH key is set correctly in GH git clone https://github.com/yourgh-name/spark-seprep.git # if your SSH key is not set correctly in GH cd spark-seprep git remote show -v git remote add upstream git@github.com:DS219/spark-seprep.git  # if your SSH key is set correctly in GH git remote add upstream  https://github.com/DS219/spark-seprep.git # if your SSH key is not set correctly in GH
+   git clone git@github.com:yourgh-name/spark-seprep.git  # if your SSH key is set correctly in GH cd spark-seprep git remote show -v git remote add upstream git@github.com:DS219/spark-seprep.git  # if your SSH key is set correctly in GH
    ```

 **4. Create your File**